BY: Stacey Pisani

 What do I do next?

 - Get informed!
 Start reading up on ISO 45001 to get familiar with how the new standard is structured.

 - Identify gaps in your existing OHSMS that will need to be addressed to meet any new requirements.
 If you don’t have an existing OHSMS, review the requirements and determine what pieces you may already have in place.

 - Develop an implementation plan.
-There is a three-year transition period once the new ISO 45001 standard is published (anticipated February 2018).
+There is a three-year transition period.
 Plan according to this timeline.